Learn how to make Moana’s necklace with hemp, and how to make a charm that looks like Moana’s locket. A great DIY jewelry and gift idea.

-I covered the part of the stone I wanted to remain turquoise with painters tape cut in a wave shape, and then coated the remaining part with Deco Foil adhesive pen.
-The Deco Foil sticks right on the adhesive and it coated the stone with a shiny silver.
+I covered the part of the stone I wanted to remain turquoise with painters tape cut in a wave shape and then coated the remaining part with Deco Foil adhesive pen.
+The Deco Foil sticks right on the adhesive and it coated the stone with shiny silver.

 I used a fine-tip Sharpie to draw the design.
 The fine tip scratched away the silver more than it added black ink, but I really liked the results.